Weight loss: 3st 9lb

 "The best moment of my journey so far has been fitting in a size 16 dress.
 I haven't been this size in a very long time."

 Low body confidence I've never liked having my photo taken so my before photo of myself and my husband James is one of very few taken when I was at my biggest size.
 I wasn't comfortable in my body, and it had a knock on effect to how I presented myself - I didn't bother with make-up as I saw it as pointless.
 My body image at this time was definitely the lowest it's ever been.

 The catalyst for my weight gain was a change in jobs.
 Five years ago, I started to work from home and my usual routine of not walking to the station meant I became more sedentary.

-James and I joined a Wellness Workshop after being asked to take part in a weight loss feature on ITV's This Morning programme.
-Our Wellness Coach, Denise has been brilliant from the start - encouraging us, and giving us support.
-My mum who is 84, also came along to our Wellness Workshop and she's lost about a stone, and feels so much better in herself.
+James and I joined a WW Workshop after being asked to take part in a weight loss feature on ITV's This Morning programme.
+Our WW Coach, Denise has been brilliant from the start - encouraging us, and giving us support.
+My mum who is 84, also came along to our Workshop and she's lost about a stone, and feels so much better in herself.